richevil1/active-directory-dotnet-graphapi-b2bportal-web/Setup.md

 ## Setup

+There are two ways to deploy this project:

+1. Download  [CustomDeploy.ps1][PshDeploy] to your machine and run it in PowerShell.
+It will create both application registrations for you, and set the necessary values in the ARM deployment.
+This will result in a turnkey deployment.
+2. Follow the directions below to manually create the two Azure AD application registrations, and deploy the ARM template by clicking the "Deploy to Azure" button below.

+#### Manual Deployment

 Two Azure Active Directory apps must be created in your tenant.
 The first is the administrative app:

 * Log into the Azure portal, and click on Azure Active Directory, then click on Properties